 Magalia is a somewhat small town located in the state of California.
 With a population of 11,405 people and three constituent neighborhoods, Magalia is the 396th largest community in California.

 Unlike some towns, Magalia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Magalia are a mix of both white- and blue-collar jobs.
-Overall, Magalia is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Magalia who work in office and administrative support (15.29%), sales jobs (12.60%), and personal care services (8.63%).
+Overall, Magalia is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Magalia who work in office and administrative support (13.26%), personal care services (9.68%), and sales jobs (8.69%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Magalia is worth considering.

-The per capita income in Magalia in 2010 was $20,818, which is lower middle income relative to California and the nation.
-This equates to an annual income of $83,272 for a family of four.
-However, Magalia contains both very wealthy and poor people as well.
+The per capita income in Magalia in 2010 was $20,410, which is lower middle income relative to California and the nation.
+This equates to an annual income of $81,640 for a family of four.

 The most common language spoken in Magalia is English.
 Other important languages spoken here include Spanish and German.